Maria Farmer: Early career and first encounters of Epstein

-Wexner artist residency
+Wexner artist residency and alleged assault

-In the summer of 1996, Farmer was commissioned to create two artworks for the film set of As Good as It Gets.
-At the time, Farmer was living in a small walk-up apartment in Greenwich Village.
+In the summer of 1996, Farmer was commissioned to create two large-scale paintings for the film set of As Good as It Gets.
+At the time, she was living in a small apartment in Greenwich Village.
 Epstein offered her more space to create the artwork as an artist-in-residence at a (10,600 sq. ft.) guest home on Les Wexner's property in New Albany, Ohio.
-In May 1996, Farmer traveled to the Wexner property in Ohio in a rental truck with her art materials and supplies.
-The property was spacious but Farmer was disturbed to learn after arrival that the home was guarded by Wexner's armed security personnel and she was required to phone Wexner's wife, Abigail Wexner, for permission to leave the home or property.
+In May 1996, Farmer traveled to the Wexner property in Ohio.
+Farmer said she found the property to be spacious, but was "disturbed" that the home was guarded by Wexner's armed security personnel and that she was required to call Wexner's wife, Abigail, for permission to leave the property.

 Farmer stated, in an affidavit filed in support of a defamation lawsuit brought by Virginia Giuffre against Alan Dershowitz, that Epstein and Maxwell came to the property in Ohio and sexually assaulted her.
-She managed to escape into another part of the house and barricaded herself inside by pushing furniture up against the door.
-She contacted members of her family, her mentor artist Eric Fischl, and reached out to authorities.
-Security guards on the property told her that she could not leave and she was held against her will for 12 hours.
+She said that she escaped into another part of the house and barricaded herself inside by pushing furniture up against the door.
+Farmer called members of her family, her mentor artist Eric Fischl, and reached out to authorities.
+Security guards on the property reportedly told her that she could not leave and she was held against her will for 12 hours.
 Farmer was eventually able to depart the scene when her father arrived, after driving from Kentucky to Ohio, to pick her up.

-Later that summer, Farmer learned that her younger sister Annie had also been assaulted by Epstein when Annie had visited him at his Zorro Ranch in New Mexico in April 1996.
-In a lawsuit filed in 2019 against Epstein's estate, Annie Farmer stated that Epstein had groped, harassed, and crawled into bed with her in New Mexico, whereas Maxwell had given her an inappropriate topless massage.
+Shortly after she left the New Albany property in August 1996, Farmer says she learned that her younger sister Annie said she had also been assaulted by Epstein in April when she visited him at his Zorro Ranch in New Mexico.
+In a lawsuit filed in 2019 against Epstein's estate, Annie Farmer stated that Epstein had groped, harassed, and crawled into bed with her in New Mexico, and Maxwell had given her an inappropriate topless massage.
+During the 2021 trial of Ghislaine Maxwell, a judge determined that Annie's allegations about Epstein and Maxwell did not constitute "illegal sexual activity", but jurors could consider her testimony.